-It was our first trip to China and we were excited to spend two weeks immersed in one of the world’s oldest civilizations, seeing some of the most beautiful landscapes on earth and visiting cosmopolitan areas, like Shanghai and Hong Kong.
+We just came back from our first trip to China and we were excited to spend two weeks immersed in one of the world’s oldest civilizations, seeing some of the most beautiful landscapes on earth, and visiting cosmopolitan areas, like Beijing, Shanghai and Hong Kong.

 Beijing First Impression